varabyte/kobweb/README.md

 In the beginning, Kobweb was only intended to be a thin layer on top of Compose HTML, but the more we worked on it, the more we ran into features that were simply not yet implemented in Compose HTML.
-We also wrote utility methods and classes that were so generally useful, it would have been a shame to bury them deep inside our framework.
+We also wrote utility methods and classes that were so generally useful, that it would have been a shame to bury them deep inside our framework.

 As a result, we created a module called [`compose-html-ext`](frontend/compose-html-ext/README.md), where we put code that we would be more than happy for the Compose HTML team to fork and migrate over to Compose HTML someday.